fsantanna-no/ce0-old/README.md

    \_/
 ```

-## Ownership
+## Ownership and Borrowing

-The ownership of dynamically allocated values must follow a set of rules:
+The ownership and borrowing of dynamically allocated values must follow a set
+of rules:

-- Every allocated constructor has a single owner.
+1. Every allocated constructor has a single owner.
 Not zero, not two or more.
-- The owner is a variable that lives in the stack.
+    - The owner is a variable that lives in the stack and reaches the allocated value.
-- When the owner goes out of scope, the allocated memory is automatically
+2. When the owner goes out of scope, the allocated memory is automatically
    deallocated.
+3. An alias cannot escape the scope of its owner.
-- Ownership can be transferred in three ways:
+4. Ownership can be transferred in three ways:
-    - Assigning the owner to another variable, which becomes the new owner.
+    - Assigning the owner to another variable, which becomes the new owner (e.g. `new = old`).
-    - Passing the owner to a function call argument, which becomes the new owner.
+    - Passing the owner to a function call argument, which becomes the new owner (e.g. `f(old)`).
-    - Returning the owner from a function call to an assignee, which becomes the new owner.
+    - Returning the owner from a function call to an assignee, which becomes the new owner (e.g. `new = f()`).
+5. Ownership cannot be transferred with an active alias in scope.
+6. The original owner is invalidated after transferring its ownership.

 All rules are verified at compile time, i.e., there are no runtime checks or
 extra overheads.

 ### Ownership transfer

-An ownership transfer invalidates the original owner and rejects further
+As stated in rule 6, an ownership transfer invalidates the original owner and
-accesses to it:
+rejects further accesses to it:

 ```
 {